 Getting there has been a painful process, and not just because of the workload.
 Although Joshua had a vision for this kind of ministry, the people around him weren’t as easily able to see that vision.
 That’s why it’s important for us to figure out our own vision.

-Gradschool is preparation for the future, Josh tells us:
+Gradschool is preparation for the future, Joshua tells us:

 Passion counts for a lot when you’re young, but when you’re older, you need skills to match your passion.
 There’s a point at which passion isn’t enough; people will start asking you, “what have you done to address that question.”
 Graduate school is a great place to develop those skills.
 Sometimes those skills overlap.
 Gradschool is a great way to learn how to speak, an ability he uses every day.